Franke Faucets Review & Rating Updated: December 9, 2024

 Company In Brief

-Franke is a leading supplier of kitchen sinks and the equipment that goes with them including faucets, ovens, vent hoods, and waste disposal equipment.
+Franke Holding AG is a leading supplier of kitchen sinks and the equipment that goes with them such as ovens, vent hoods, and waste disposal equipment.

 The Company

-Ir was foundedd in 1911 by Herman Franke as a sheet metal shop.
+Franke was founded in 1911 by Herman Franke as a sheet metal shop.

 It did not make its first kitchen sink until 1925 but has since become one of the world's leading suppliers of kitchen sinks and the equipment that goes around them, such as faucets, ovens, vent hoods, and waste disposal systems.